 You own the resulting video, but as part of this agreement, we reserve the right to share it in our website portfolio.
 Naturally, we’ll wait for your okay that you’ve published it first.

-We don’t share the “working files” at the end of the process, but we keep them securely backed up and can make future modifications for you at a very modest cost.
+We don’t share the “working files” at the end of the process, but we keep them securely backed up for at least three years and can make future modifications for you at a very modest cost.

 How does RFC keep the price so low?